-Join us July 30th to August 3rd, from 9am – 4:30pm for the Liam Wood Fly Fishers and River Guardians Program!
-In one week, you will learn the glorious art of fly fishing, fly tying and more!
+High school students in the Liam Wood Fly Fishers and River Guardian Program spend one week learning the glorious art of fly fishing, fly tying and more!
 All skill levels welcome.
 Tuition is $250 per student; full and partial scholarships are available.

-During the week students will learn to tie flies, cast, fly fish, field journal, and identify local fish and macroinvertebrates.
+During the week students will learn to tie flies, cast, fly fish, field journal, and identify local fish and macro-invertebrates.
 Instructors will also guide students through a river restoration project and discussions about river stewardship through the scientific and social lens of fly fishing.
 Program will also include river literature readings such as A River Runs Through It, David James Duncan essays and more.
-This week-long program will be taught by expert river guides and fly fishing gurus Chris Dombrowski, George Kesel and WEN staff.
+This week-long program will be taught by expert river guides and fly fishing gurus and WEN staff.

 About Liam Wood: Liam Wood was a talented fisherman and river steward who died tragically at the age of 18.
 He died while fishing on Whatcom Creek, just outside of Bellingham, Washington, in 1999.
 Liam drowned after suffocating on gas fumes from an upstream Olympic pipeline explosion.
 In addition to being a skilled fly fisher, Liam was an aspiring writer who admired the work of local author David James Duncan.
 In fact, it was Duncan, moved by Liam’s story, who worked with Liam’s parents to establish the original river guardians school at Western Washington University*.
 This is the sixth year Missoula’s WEN has put on the high school version of the program to educate future generations in honor of Liam.